ricardoptcosta/k8s-nginx-operator/README.md

 ## Iteration 5

-My friend told me he used Kubebuilder to scaffold his operator.
+My friend told me he used *Kubebuilder* to scaffold his operator.
 Shall we try?

---- USE Kubebuilder
+First think, we have to install kubebuilder and Kustomize.
+Why both?

+I am starting the project by initializating an empty project.
+I used iteration5/ as the root of the project.

+`go mod init wateringalarm`

+Then I initialize the controller project.
+What is the controller?

+`kubebuilder init --domain ricardoptcosta.github.io`

+Then I ask Kubebuilder to scaffold a Kubernetes API by creating a Custom Resource Definition and the Controller.

+`kubebuilder create api --resource --controller --group alarm --version v1alpha1 --kind WateringAlarm ` Following Kubebuilder help page, I then edit the API scheme on `api/v1alpha1/wateringalarm_types.go.
+In the struct WateringAlarmSpec I replace the Foo field with the fields Plant and TimeInterval.

+Then, edit the controller in `controllers/wateringalarm_controller.go`.
+In particular, implement the operator's logic in the Reconcile function

 ## Iteration 6